State Historic Preservation Office

 In Spring 1970, the private citizens who made up the state's review board approved Missouri's first statewide preservation plan.
 Again, it was one of the first such plans to be approved by the National Park Service.
 In 2011, following a series of meetings across the state, input from citizens appointed to the Missouri Advisory Council on Historic Preservation, and approval by the National Park Service, the newest version of Missouri's Preservation Horizons was drafted.
 The text is available here while the final document is being produced.
 This version lacks illustrations, but the text clearly shows the labors of historians, architects, proud owners of farms, homes, shops, hotels, filling stations and theaters across the state.

 For more information on historic properties, you can also browse the National Register nominations for properties in your favorite county.
 It will be obvious to you the dedication of the citizens who make up the Advisory Council and put in long hours reviewing the nominations that will, if approved by them, go on to the federal level for final review.
-Their meetings — such as the one that will take place in Jefferson City on Friday, November 8, 2013 — are a great place to witness citizen participation in the preservation of our "irreplaceable heritage."
+Their meetings — such as the one that will take place on Friday, Aug.
+15, 2014 — are a great place to witness citizen participation in the preservation of our "irreplaceable heritage."

 The majority of sites in the National Register are listed for their significance within their local communities, but some are listed for statewide or national significance.